 Some of my most frequently asked questions are to do with the contents of my backpack — what do you pack when you’re travelling forever?
 How do you fit all of that stuff into a bag so small?
 Do you ever get bored of wearing the same clothes?
-Should I be carrying a mattress around Southeast Asia (yes, I was actually asked this once!)?
+Do you carry a mattress with you around Southeast Asia?

 I try to update my packing list every year, partly because I know that you find it useful to see what I’m travelling with, and partly because I find it fascinating to see how my packing style has evolved over the years.
 Each year has had a theme.

-Before I set off I sat and devoured hundreds of packing lists online, making notes of all the key points.
-I’d need to pack light, I’d need to make sure that all of my clothes went with each other, I’d need a money belt, duct tape, a year’s worth of anti-malarial tablets, dozens of padlocks and even an umbrella.
+Before I set off on my round-the-world trip, I sat down and devoured hundreds of packing lists online, making notes of all the key points.
+I learned that I’d need to pack light, make sure that all of my clothes matched with each other, and take all kinds of useful tools with me, like a money belt, duct tape, a year’s worth of anti-malarial tablets, padlocks, external battery packs, and even an umbrella.

 I decided what to take based on what had worked for other people, without giving any thought as to what I’d actually like to bring.